shoogalmmr/RobotDash/README.md

 This project serves as a foundational step toward developing intelligent robot control systems and can be expanded in the future to control a physical robot or integrate additional technologies such as artificial intelligence and path tracking.

-## Project Goals:

-- Simplify remote robot control through a user-friendly interface.

-- Record and track all movement data for performance analysis.

-- Create a scalable system that can be enhanced with additional features (e.g., camera integration or voice control).

-## Key Features
-- **User-Friendly Interactive Interface**
-Allows users to control the robot easily through clear directional buttons.

-- **Real-Time Visual Simulation**
-The robot is represented by a green square that moves instantly based on user commands.

-- **Automatic Data Logging**
-Every movement command is recorded along with the robot’s position in a MySQL database for tracking and analysis.

-- **Efficient Web-to-Database Integration**
-Utilizes PHP and phpMyAdmin to ensure smooth communication and data updates.

-- **Movement History Tracking**
-Stored data in the positions table allows users to analyze robot behavior over time.

 ## Project Components:

 ### **1- User Interface (Frontend):**